 Thursday: C, the reluctant geocacher, accompanied me to a nearby park in our new neighbourhood for the obligatory birthday geocaching expedition.

-Dinner was crab night at the local pub, with C, B, and Footloose (our border from our last house), a bargain at $12.99 each.
+Dinner was crab night at the local pub, with C, B, and Footloose (our boarder from our last house), a bargain at $12.99 each.

-Friday started with a mammogram.
+Friday morning was my biennial mammogram.
 New to this health region, it was my first experience at this particular clinic.
 At the point when they asked me to grab the handle and turn my head to the right, I noticed the quilt on the wall, the perfect distraction:

 Saturday started with a dental appointment at 7:30 a.m. followed by breakfast at a friend's new condo.
 Then it was a painting day with my instructor back in North Vancouver followed by a delicious birthday dinner at my friend Lynn's, complete with my favourite Boston Cream Pie.